 Colonia Dora, Provincia de Santiago del Estero.

-We are working on the design and implementation of a heating water system aimed at improving safety and health conditions for the school’s population.
+We designed and implemented a heating water system aimed at improving safety and health conditions for the school’s population.

 PROJECT STATUS: FINISHED